 A special expansion tank prevents air from circulating with the coolant as this would cause corrosion in the cooling system.
-The fan is driven by a slip-coupling which keeps the fan speed at a max. of about 3500 r.p.m., this resulting in a lower noise level and somewhat increased output.
+The fan is driven by a slip-coupling which keeps the fan speed at about max.
+2500 r.p.m.